Impact of control signal phase noise on qubit fidelity

 In this Section, we apply our numerical technique to the study of the effect of the phase noise due to two different sources: an actual microwave oscillator~\cite{papi2mtc} that we developed for the up- and down-conversion of control pulses and readout signals, and two synthetic microwave sources with a purposely designed noise PSD.

-The former simulation has been performed just to verify the expected performance of our qubit control system in terms of maximum achievable fidelity, while the latter simulation has been devised to provide further evidence that the high-frequency components of phase noise do not (as already discussed in the previous sections) have a prevalent effect on fidelity.
+The former simulation has been performed just to verify the expected performance of our qubit control system in terms of maximum achievable fidelity, while the latter simulation has been devised to provide further evidence that the high-frequency components of phase noise {do not have a prevalent effect on fidelity, as already discussed in the previous sections.}

 We measured the phase noise of an improved version of the oscillator of Ref.~\cite{papi2mtc} with a Rohde \& Schwarz FSW spectrum analyzer, and we report the results in Fig.~\ref{phasenoiseadf5355}, for a carrier at 3.4~GHz.
-We notice that, while above about 20~kHz the PSD decays with a slope that is approximately $1/f^2$, below 20~kHz we have a peak preceded by a plateau: this is consistent with the action of the phase locked loop, which tends to stabilize the phase of the voltage controlled oscillator (VCO) within the loop bandwidth (assuming that the crystal-based reference oscillator has a lower phase noise compared to the VCO).
+We notice that, while above about 20~kHz the PSD decays with a slope that is approximately $1/f^2$, below 20~kHz we have a peak preceded by a plateau: this is consistent with the action of the phase-locked loop, which tends to stabilize the phase of the voltage controlled oscillator (VCO) within the loop bandwidth (assuming that the crystal-based reference oscillator has a lower phase noise compared to the VCO).

 The application of phase noise with a PSD equal to that in Fig.~\ref{phasenoiseadf5355} to a sequence of ten 150~ns $\pi_x$-pulses leads to a very small reduction in fidelity, of the order of $10^{-5}$, and therefore close to the numerical accuracy of our method.